Air Plant Care: How To Care For Air Plants, Aeriums and Tillandsia Mounts

 Watering an air plant is the trickiest piece of the air plant care puzzle.
 Some people swear by misting, others by soaking, and still others use a combination of both misting and soaking in their air plant care regimen.

 In our experience, watering air plants is tricky because the needs of the plant vary dramatically with the space in which it is placed.
+Also, some species require specific care.
 The first step to watering your air plant is to evaluate your space.
 How much light is your plant receiving?
 What is the temperature in your home at this particular time of year?
 Is the space very dry (is your plant near a heater or fireplace?)
 Or is it very humid?

 After you answer these questions, you can adapt the air plant watering regimen to suit your particular needs.
 Here’s what we recommend as a starting point: